 Where have you been born and raised?

 I was born and raised in Muzaffarpur (a small city in Bihar).
 I spent all my time there before moving to Engineering college.
-I studied in 4 different schools by the time I finished my higher secondary and that being in the same city all this while.
+By the time I finished my higher secondary, I studied in 4 different schools and that being in the same city all this while.

 I switched from Hindi to English medium, then back to Hindi medium before finishing higher secondary school in English medium.
 At times, it was a real struggle!
 Fun fact−my high school fee was 2 INR per month.
 We paid 3 INR if there was Bollywood movie shown to us (if you work out the Maths then you realize how cheap the movie ticket was!).
 My parents stay in Muzaffarpur.
 I am the eldest of 3 siblings (2 brothers and 1 sister).